cloudandthings/cat-terraform-fabric-workspaces/README.md

 # Terraform Microsoft Fabric Workspace

-This Terraform project creates and manages Microsoft Fabric capacities and workspaces using both the Microsoft Fabric and Azure Resource Manager Terraform providers.
+This Terraform project creates and manages Microsoft Fabric capacities, domains, and workspaces using both the Microsoft Fabric and Azure Resource Manager Terraform providers.

 ## Prerequisites